antirez/freakwan/README.md

 created the message the first time.
 So there is no way to tell who sent a given retransmission of a given message.

-## Ack message
+## ACK message

-The Ack message is used to acknowledge the sender that some nearby device actually received the message sent.
-Acks are sent only when receiving messages of type data, and only if the `repeat` flag is not set.
+The ACK message is used to acknowledge the sender that some nearby device actually received the message sent.
+ACKs are sent only when receiving messages of type data, and only if the `Relayed` flag is not set.
 The idea is that the originator of a message wants to understand if at least *some* device received it, of the ones it is directly connected.
-The the message can be repeated multiple times and reach very far nodes, but we don't want all those nodes to waste channel time sending Acks.
+The message can be repeated multiple times and reach very far nodes, but we don't want all those nodes to waste channel time sending ACKs: basically in many cases we would waste more channel time by receiving ACKs to stop retransmission than by just repeating the message N times, especially if N is small and we have many neighbor nodes.
+More about this in the messages relay section of this document.

 Format: